Trump attacks McConnell as ‘political hack,’ says he will back pro-Trump candidates

 In Pennsylvania, several county GOP committees took aim at Toomey, though an effort to reprimand him at the state level appeared to be on hold Tuesday.
 Officials with the Republican Party of Pennsylvania did not respond to messages seeking comment Tuesday.

 All seven senators are somewhat isolated from immediate political consequences.
-Burr and Toomey are retiring, while Cassidy, Susan M. Collins (Maine) and Ben Sasse (Neb.) were just elected to fresh six-year terms.
+Burr and Toomey are retiring, while Cassidy, Susan Collins (Maine) and Ben Sasse (Neb.) were just elected to fresh six-year terms.
 Lisa Murkowski (Alaska) faces voters next year, albeit in a state with a new blanket-primary, ranked-choice voting system that spares her from having to face a direct GOP primary challenge.

 But the censures send a chilling message to the GOP ranks, said Ryan Costello, a Republican former House member who represented parts of the Philadelphia suburbs from 2015 to 2019 — especially when directed at lawmakers such as Toomey who hold overwhelmingly conservative voting records.